 “Schools need to help parents find the language to use to speak to their children about limits online.
 Parents feel alone.
 Some resent the wave of technology sweeping their children out to sea, while others simply are at a loss when it comes to engaging in a conversation with their teenagers, who, naturally and developmentally, are pushing away from them to be more independent.”

-It is clear that it is time for Wheaton Academy to go to a 1:1 initiative.
-Such a program will meet the 21st Century needs of students, teachers, and parents alike.
-Students will learn essential skills that will help them in their social lives, academic lives, and whatever career they pursue.
+Wheaton Academy's 1:1 Technology Initiative will meet the 21st century needs of students, teachers, and parents alike.
+Students will learn essential skills that will help them in their social lives, academic lives, and whatever careers they pursue.
 Teachers will be able to use unique tools to deliver their curriculum in an even more efficient and engaging way.
 Parents have the opportunity to become even more in tune with how technology affects their family and keep in touch with their son or daughter's learning on a daily basis.